DefectDojo/Documentation/docs/features.rst

     can hold up to 200 characters.

 Technical Contact
-    Provides the ability to store who should be contacted in case of technical questions and/or difficulties.models.
+    Provides the ability to store who should be contacted in case of technical questions and/or difficulties.
     This field can hold up to 200 characters.

 Manager